-Both the On-Campus and Distance modes of this subject will be taught by Dr. Andrew Brown.
+Both the On-Campus (Wantirna & City) and Distance modes of this subject will be taught by Dr. Andrew Brown.

 Andrew’s passion for the Old Testament is infectious.
-He is awesome at leading the students on a journey through the course material in a way that brings the OT alive in our lives.
+He is dedicated to teaching the OT in a way that leads the students on a journey through the course material, bringing the OT Scriptures to life, and applying them to life and ministry.

 The On-Campus mode of this subject will require a time commitment of roughly 10-12 hours per week, which is made up of both lecture/in-class time and self directed study.

 The Distance mode of this subject will require a time commitment of roughly 10-12 hours per week in total.